 Historicism has many definitions and uses in scholarship.
 Broadly, historicism is literature read with history, especially cultural history (both past and present).

 In formalist literary studies, texts are typically restricted to "creative writing": poetry, fiction, drama, with occasional autobiographies and essays.
 Following New Criticism, such texts are usually read as autonomous or stand-alone works expressing universal human values.
 To process a great work of literature, all you need is the words of the text itself.

 In historicist studies of literature, creative-writing genres continue to dominate reading lists, but historical, economic, legal, and government documents are also read as literary texts.
 For example, Harriet Beecher Stowe's Uncle Tom's Cabin might be read with Lincoln's Emancipation Proclamation.
 Instead of independent or autonomous literary texts expressing their own unique meanings, texts are read together, intertextually.

 How literature and history may interact through historicism:

 A literary text may be related to history then or now.

 OR, instead of merely reflecting history, literature may shape history then or now.
 In this sense, literature is history.
 Most of our knowledge of the past comes through writing or other records.
 Writing shapes our idea of later reality.

 OR, the survival or appeal of a particular story may illuminate our present history.
-What about us now responds to an event or story from earlier in history? (while ignoring other stories?)
+What about us now responds to or seeks out an event or story from earlier in history? (while ignoring other stories?)